mazzutti/dartlr/README.md

    #   SomeLanguage.tokens
    ```

-   NOTE: Probabily you will need to edit the `#import` directive in the
+   NOTES: * Probabily you will need to edit the `#import` directive in the
 	    lexer and parser generated to reflect your local path.

+	  * More samples can be found in the tests folder.

 3. Try out the results directly: